-&lt;sup>7Andreoni and Miller (2002) found about 25 percent of subjects disliked even favorable inequality.
-A similar fraction was found in Andreoni, Castillo and Petrie (2003).
+7Andreoni and Miller (2002) found about 25 percent of subjects disliked even favorable inequality.
 Rabin (1993), Fehr and Schmidt (1999) and Bolton and Ockenfels (2000) cite evidence of similar effects in many other experiments.

 3. Experimental Design

 Our data was collected at the University of Wisconsin.
 Subjects were volunteers from undergraduate economics and business classes.
 A total of 96 subjects participated in the experiment, 48 in the standard ultimatum game and 48 in the convex ultimatum game.
 Each session of the experiment lasted about one hour, and subjects earned on average \$17.96 (s.d. \$4.50), plus a \$5.00 show-up fee.